Coccinellidae: Distribution and status

 Coccinellidae are found on every continent except Antarctica.
 Asian and African species are less studied than others.
 Coccinellids can be found in a variety of habitats, both on the ground and in the trees.
 They may specialise using certain plants.
-Some species can live in extreme environments such as high mountains, arid deserts and cold regions.
+Some species can live in extreme environments such as high mountains, arid deserts, and cold regions.
 Several of the most famous species have wide ranges, but others are more endemic and possibly threatened.

 Threats to coccinellids include climate change, agriculture, urbanisation, and invasive species.
 Coccinellid biodiversity will likely be affected by the rising of both average temperatures and heat fluctuations.
-Climate change may lead to smaller larvae, as well as increase energy and metabolic needs and interspecific predation.
-Agriculture and urbanisation threatens these insects though habitat destruction and homogenisation and the use of pesticides.
+Climate change may lead to smaller larvae and increase energy, metabolic needs, and interspecific predation.
+Agriculture and urbanisation threatens these insects though habitat destruction, homogenisation, and the use of pesticides.
 Invasive threats include other coccinellids, particularly C. septempunctata in North America and H. axyridis globally.
-These invaders outcompete the native species as well as eat their eggs.
+These invaders outcompete the native species and eat their eggs.

 As of 2022, the IUCN Red List does not list the conservation status for any coccinellid, though there is an IUCN SSC Ladybird Specialist Group.
-Conservationists have suggested several measures for protecting the insects, including citizen science and education programs, habitat preservation and restoration, prevention of the spread of invasive species and a global monitoring program.
+Conservationists have suggested several measures for protecting the insects, including citizen science and education programs, habitat preservation and restoration, prevention of the spread of invasive species, and a global monitoring program.